 En route to Stella Maris, the Convent of the Carmelites

 At eight o clock I left Acre to visit Kaifah, a small town under Mount Carmel reckoned three hours distance.
-Our road lay along the large bay of Acre on a hard beach with sand hills to our left.
-Lying on the shore I saw numbers of large polypi of a bright Prussian blue and great pieces of sponge. (..)
+Our road lay along the large bay of Acre on a hard beach with sand hills to our left. (..)
 At twenty minutes past ten we reached Kaifah, a small town surrounded with a new wall and having a small castle above it. (..)
 At eleven we set off for the Convent of Carmelites on the top of the mountain at the north west extremity. (..)
 Our road lay beneath an irregular grove of olive trees and the sides of it were absolutely covered with flowers.

 W. Turner - Journal of a Tour in the Levant - 1820

 The motto of the Carmelite Order is a sentence by Prophet Elijah who according to tradition lived in a cave at Mount Carmel.
 "Hosts" in Latin is translated as exercituum (army) and the choice of the sentence was most appropriate to the time when the Order was founded by a group of hermits on Mount Carmel.
-This occurred at the end of the XIIth century, after Jerusalem had been re-conquered by the Muslims and when all the Christian States in the Levant were under threat of being wiped out.
-See the website of the Order (it opens in a separate window).
+This occurred at the end of the XIIth century, after Jerusalem had been conquered back by the Muslims and when all the Christian States in the Levant were under threat of being wiped out.

 (left) Entrance to the church inside the convent; (centre) interior of the church; (right) inscription celebrating St. Simon Stock, one of the first priors general of the Order and listing Our Lady of Carmel's attributes including "Stella Maris"